LazyLyrics/carter-js/README.md

 `carter-js` provides a set of utility functions for interacting with your [Carter](https://www.carterapi.com/) agent.
 In order for `carter-js` to work you'll need to create a [Carter](https://www.carterapi.com/) agent.

+**Please note:** carter-js is in its infancy and errors are likely.
+If you experience any issues please feel free to open a [github](https://github.com/LazyLyrics/carter-js) issue in order to help carter-js improve.

 ## Installation

 ```shellscript